Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-\textbf{Loss for end-to-end training}.
 Recall the obtained predicted matrix $\mathbf{S}$ from the above procedure is a doubly-stochastic matrix.
-Each of its row can be regarded as a sample for multi-class classification whereby the number of class equals to the number of columns.
-In this sense, we adopt the cross-entropy used in classification as the final loss, given the ground truth node-to-node correspondence:
+Each element can be regarded as a binary classification where each vertex should be classified to 1 (matched) or 0 (unmatched).
+Hence we adopt the binary cross-entropy as the final loss, given the ground truth node-to-node correspondence $\mathbf{X}^{gt}$:

+Our approach also allows direct optimization over the affinity score objectives for QAPLIB problems, which will be discussed in Sec.~\ref{sec:exp_qaplib} in details.

-All the components are differentiable, hence NGM, including optional CNN for keypoint feature extraction from images, is learned via back propagation and gradient descent.
-We further enable NGM with edge embedding.
+All the components are differentiable.
+Therefore, both NGM solver and the optional CNN feature extractor can be learned via backpropagation and gradient descent.